MauroPereira/map-stock/README.md

 <pre><code>deactivate</code></pre>

 ## Versions
-* stock-mb_v0.1
-  Allows adding and deleting Products by client/server.
+- stock-mb_v0.1: Allows adding and deleting Products by client/server.
 GUI functionality works.
-* v3.11.0
-  Allows creating boards groups.
+- 3.11.0: Allows creating boards groups.
+- 3.12.0: Added GitHub Projects integration with automatic issue creation and management through git commit messages.
+This feature allows you to create and move issues in your GitHub Projects board by using specific keywords in your commit messages (#backlog, #ready, #in-progress, #review, #done).